Friday, August 8, 2008

 Building is open to the outside and features common building materials are used as a back drop to more sculptural pieces.
 Kroller Muller, Otterlo

-Building is open to the outside and features common building materials
+The building is open to the outside and features common building materials,

 Kroller Muller Sculpture Garden in Otterlo